Letters from a Young Poet – Rabindranath Tagore, Tr By Rosinka Chaudhuri

 Written between 1887-1895 these letters also paint the landscape of Bengal as it existed then.
 The manners of rich and poor.
 And the time that was available to them to pursue what they wanted.
 These letters take you back to that time and space.
 And you realize the power of good writing.
 Every time I put the book down, it was like switching back to the present with some effort.

 Most of the letters have been written from a boat on the rivers while he was traveling to different parts of his estate to sort our official matters that he calls Kachari.
 It seems that work comes in between his leisure time on the river and spacious houses surrounded by greenery.
 But it is obviously a skewed view.
 As it seems he wrote only when he was in a boat.
 Sometimes every day and sometimes with a wide gap.
 His dislike for Calcutta and its egalitarian requirements from him take the form of satire.
-And he always questions the fake persona that he and others have to put for the sake of so called society.
+And he always questions the fake persona that he and others have to put for the sake of so-called society.

 His dislike for the mannerisms of English men and women also brings out his funny side when he mimics them when he is forced to host them.
 At one place Tagore says that in the village he is an Indian.
 And in Calcutta, he is more like a European.

 In his solitude, he sometimes talks about the thoughts that go through his heart and mind.
 He observes the women on the banks of a river.
 And wonders how they are so malleable.
-How they are able to mold themselves in a new environment when they get married and move to their husband’s house.
+How they are able to mold themselves into a new environment when they get married and move to their husband’s house.
 I think this inquisitiveness is something Tagore has tried to explore in many of his novels.
 When he tries to balance the personality of the woman as an individual and as a part of a new family unit.
 And this is when she is establishing a relationship with her husband and his family.
 He shares his thoughts on his subjects who come to meet him.
 And in a way has their fates in his hands.
 While he does what he is expected to do, he wonders what makes him different from these people.

 Rabindranath Tagore refers to Kalidas’s Meghdoota many times when he sees dense black clouds.
 He refers to the Vaishnava poets whom it seems he read regularly.
 He refers to Arthashastra and Bhagwat, which is essentially what Indians of that era were well grounded in.
 And he evaluates Raja Ravi Verma’s paintings and points out the flaws in them.
 But overall finds them pleasing.
 He talks about writing for Sadhna – a periodical that he edited.
 And most of the times it seems like a responsibility on him.
 A monster that he had to feed just like I feel about my blogs sometimes.
 I could relate to his relationship with Sadhna, he liked editing it but did not like the binding it brought to him of deadlines.